gitgotcha77/TheLastCaretakerOCR/README.md

 At the bottom of the LM Studio window you can see `CONTEXT IS XY % FULL`.<br>
 Keep in mind that most LLM models produce poorer results (hallucination/confabulation) the higher this % value gets.<br>
 Below 60% **should** be ok.

+## Final step B: analyze story with online LLM
+I think if you've < 24G VRAM, and want to use LM Studio to analyze the TXT file, it will not work or at least not work very well.

+Therefor I've also added a script to do online analysis with either OpenAI, Mistral, Anthropic or Google Generative AI (Vertex or Studio).

+> Can't I just copy & paste like with LM Studio?

+Maybe you can, I couldn't ... none of the above LLM providers allowed me to copy & paste the whole TXT file at once.